austinloh/Certificates/README.md

-# AWS
+# Learning and Certificates
-My Notes for AWS.
+Notes
-Currently only for Solution Architect - Associate